ua-snap/jp-fastapi/why.md

 >    - Atmosphere, Biosphere, Hydrosphere, Cryosphere, Anthroposphere
 >        - `<service_category_variables>`

-To request data, use the `data` root and include the variable / geometry type, and required `GET` parameters (e.g. source, location...) as defined in the catalog.
-(Note that this mockup allows for request of multiple data variables, but does not yet allow requesting multiple sources. )

-The goals of reconfiguring the organization scheme of the API would be to:
-- implement universal functions that operate identically in every service category
-- reduce complexity in documentation
-- develop a proper testing suite
-- reduce friction when we add / subtract / update data & its corresponding documentation
-- prepare to use the API in an AI/LLM context

 ### The house party metaphor

-To explain the difference between v1 and the proposed v2, let's have some house parties.
+To further explore the difference between v1 and the proposed v2, let's have some house parties.
 Imagine that we are the host, inviting some guests over for a house party...

 #### v1 party
 >Host: _"I got all the beverages, and put them in easily accessible places for guests to find.
 I'll make documents describing where to find all the different beverages, and explicit instructions on how to get them.
 When the guests arrive, they can review all the documents and go find the beverages they want."_